 Synapse structure and function is continuously modified during development and throughout life by experience, such as learning new skills or forming new memories.
 Such synaptic plasticity is thus critical for normal brain function.
 Synaptic plasticity can also become maladaptive under conditions of brain, spinal or peripheral nerve injury, leading to abnormal function or sensation.
-Dr. Huntley’s research focuses on mechanisms of synaptic plasticity through which synaptic structure and function are modified by experience or injury.
-Research projects include: 1) the role of the cadherin family of synaptic adhesion proteins in synapse and circuit development, plasticity and repair; 2) the role of regulated extracellular proteolytic remodeling of cortical synapses in synaptic plasticity; and 3) molecules and mechanisms regulating aberrant corticostriatal circuit development and plasticity in autism and Parkinson’s disease models.
+Dr. Huntley’s research focuses on mechanisms of circuit formation and synaptic plasticity and how these can be modified by experience or genetic mutation.
+Research projects include: 1) the role of the cadherin family of synaptic adhesion proteins in synapse and circuit development, plasticity and repair; 2) genes, molecules and mechanisms regulating aberrant corticostriatal circuit development and plasticity in autism and Parkinson’s disease models.

 Meet the Team

 Pamela is a graduate student in the PhD Neuroscience graduate program working jointly in the Huntley-Benson labs studying how Parkinson’s disease-linked mutations affect the peripheral and central immune system in ways that impact synapses, circuits and behaviors.

 Swati is a postdoctoral Fellow working jointly in the Huntley-Benson labs studying the cell biology of membrane channel trafficking and synapse plasticity in mouse models of Parkinson’s disease.

 Chris is a graduate student in the PhD Neuroscience graduate program working jointly in the Huntley-Benson labs.
 Chris is using mouse genetic models of Parkinson’s disease to examine effects of behavioral stress on synaptic and non-synaptic forms of adaptive plasticity in cells and circuits of dorsal and ventral striatum and related structures.